What Happens When a Domestic Violence Victim Doesn’t Want To Press Charges?

 If you’ve been accused of domestic violence, contact an experienced Redwood City domestic violence attorney to schedule a free consultation and discuss your legal options.

-For more information please contact our domestic violence law firm of Ahmed & Sukaram, Attorneys at Law at the nearest location for a free consultation.
+For more information please contact our domestic violence law firm of Ahmed & Sukaram, DUI and Criminal Defense Attorneys at the nearest location for a free consultation.

 1625 The Alameda, Suite 405, San Jose, CA 95126